What is Curbside Pick Up And Is It Right For My Company?

 For companies to offer curbside delivery in an efficient, streamlined manner, they need two main components:

 - Labor Force – Fulfilling a customer’s order and running it out to the parking lot takes time.
-This is often why smaller retailers struggled to keep up with the demands caused by curbside delivery, especially when there are only two or three employees present in a store at a given time.
+This is often why smaller retailers struggle to keep up with the demands caused by curbside delivery, especially when there are only two or three employees present in a store at a given time.

 - Inventory Tracking – The curbside delivery process can become complicated quickly.
 For example, if a customer orders ten items for curbside pickup, two of which are out of stock, and one that’s already in another shopper’s cart.
 Who gets the in-demand item?
 And what about the out-of-stock items?
 Inventory information must be available in real-time both for the customer shopping online and the employee grabbing the order.